filipecalegario/awesome-generative-ai/README.md

 Your contributions are welcome and greatly appreciated!
 If you have a valuable resource that you believe should be on this list, or if you see any outdated information, please make a Pull Request.
 This will help us maintain the quality and relevance of our Awesome List.

-Follow this roadmap, keep learning, and enjoy your journey through Generative AI!
+Follow this roadmap, keep learning, and enjoy your journey through Generative AI...!

 # Generative AI Area